H3licopter/beanstalk/DEV_NOTES.md

 Needs to parse expressions inside of scenehead

 ## CSS
-- Compile [custom pico css style](https://picocss.com/docs/sass) for the base of the CSS framework, remove pico- from the class names
+- Compile [custom pico css style](https://picocss.com/docs/sass) for the base of the CSS framework, remove pico- from the class names and merge into main bs css file.
-- Create base BS css file for basic additional syling

 ## JS / WASM
 - Mostly just compile to JS, then add wasm module for heavy lifting tasks and proper types.
 Too complex to try and compile too much dynamically to WASM format directly without building in LLVM or something that is too bloated.